Everything you need to know about this crucial part of your CV

 • Successfully located missing international students, remaining calm under pressure

-So now you have the lowdown on professional experience and how to list it on your CV, your CV is almost complete and your dream job is much closer to becoming a reality.
+Now you know how to present your professional experience on your CV, you'll be able to craft an impactful, memorable document and your dream job is much closer to becoming a reality.

 Recommended reading: